 Dr Jason Connolly

 Jason Connolly has been an Academic Staff member in Psychology since 2012.
-He leads the Connolly Lab and is the Psychology-based lead in a collaborative Brain-Computer Interface consortium that utilises functional MRI, Dry-EEG, Kinematics and Neuro-Robotics.
+He leads the Connolly Lab and is the Psychology-based lead in an interdisciplinary Brain-Computer Interface consortium that utilises functional MRI, Dry-EEG, Kinematics and Neuro-Robotics.
 He has served as a Reviewer for Nature magazine and 4 UK research funding councils.
-He currently holds two collaborative research grants (EU Horizon 2020 (PI) and ESRC (Co-I) - £940k FEC) and has received National (Royal Society) and Durham University (Biophysical Sciences Institute, Wolfson Research Institute) awards.
-From 2009-2012, he was a Principal Investigator at Newcastle University (UK) via funding from the Faculty of Medical Science/Institute of Neuroscience.
-He carried out Postdoctoral training in the USA in two technical approaches (functional MRI and Neuroanatomy).
-These Labs were the Lyon Lab (UC Irvine), the Curtis Lab (NYU) and the Andersen Lab (Cal Tech).
-He carried out Doctoral training at Western (CANADA) with Professors Melvyn Goodale (Western) and Douglas Munoz (Queen's).
-Here he pioneered early event-related functional MRI studies of the cortical visual-motor system.
-He is the Founder and Lead Organizer of the Durham Computational Biology Group and co-Organizer of the Computational Neuroscience session for Computability in Europe (CiE, 2019).
+He has been awarded two collaborative research grants (EU Horizon 2020 (PI) and ESRC (Co-I) - £940k FEC) and has received National (Royal Society) and Durham University (Biophysical Sciences Institute, Wolfson Research Institute) awards.
+He is the Founder and Lead Organizer of the Durham Computational Biology Group and co-Organizer of Computational Neuroscience for Computability in Europe (CiE, 2019).

 Department of Psychology